donat-konan33/EtltAirbyteGcsBigQueryDbtAirflow/README.md

 For guidance on building custom API connectors, refer to the [Airbyte Connector Builder tutorial](https://docs.airbyte.com/platform/connector-development/connector-builder-ui/tutorial).

-In this project, multiple source connectors are created—each handling a chunk of locations (to cover all 99 departments of metropolitan France)—with MinIO as the destination.
+In this project, multiple sources with the same connector to the weather API are created—each handling a chunk of locations (to cover all 99 departments (96 metropolitan and 3 DOM) of  France)—with ``Google Cloud Storage`` as the destination.

-Airbyte supports S3-compatible storage, and MinIO works seamlessly with Amazon S3 APIs.
-To set up the destination:
-- Obtain your MinIO endpoint URL, access key, and secret key.
-- In Airbyte, select the S3-compatible destination connector and enter your MinIO details.
-- Ensure your MinIO bucket has read/write permissions and encryption in transit is enabled.
+Requirements
+- Allow connections from Airbyte server to your GCS .
+- An GCP bucket with credentials (for the COPY strategy).

-If you encounter issues, consult the [Airbyte S3 destination documentation](https://docs.airbyte.com/integrations/destinations/s3) or reach out to the Airbyte community.
+If you encounter issues, consult the [Airbyte GCS destination documentation](https://docs.airbyte.com/integrations/sources/gcs) or reach out to the Airbyte community.
+You might find how to connect to GCS.

 ### 2. **Clone the repository**:
   ```bash